In this guide, we’ve put together a list of some of the pros and cons of electric cars.

 Batteries currently rely on finite and rare metals

-Battery re-use and recycling (plus dealing with battery waste) could be improved, and also become more cost effective
+Battery re-use and recycling (and dealing with battery waste) could be improved, be made more sustainable, and also become more cost effective.

 Fixing EVs can sometimes be inconvenient and costly